1 Samuel 20:1-21:15

 I’m not 100% sure on the timeframe, but most Bible teachers tell us that David is now on the verge of ten solid years of trials, troubles, turmoil, testing, and temptation.
 Why?

 Had he done something wrong?
 No!
 As a matter of fact, it was because he behaved wisely, it was because he was doing things right that all would go “wrong.”
-King Saul was therefore fearful of David and allowed himself to fall under the influence of an evil spirit, who wanted to kill David.
+King Saul was terrified of David and allowed himself to fall under the influence of an evil spirit, who wanted to kill David.

 Saul wanted to kill David.
 David knew it, but Jonathan was in denial.
 David shares some heavy words with Jonathan: